troglobit/inadyn/README.md

 packages when building Inadyn.
 On Debian/Ubuntu (derivatives):

     $ sudo apt install gnutls-dev libconfuse-dev

+To build you also need a C compiler, the `pkg-config` tool, and make:

+    $ sudo apt install build-essential pkg-config

 When building with HTTPS (SSL/TLS) support, make sure to also install the `ca-certificates` package on your system, otherwise Inadyn will not